Kaya is a delicious Malaysian jam made with coconut, eggs and caramel. Rich and aromatic jam which is perfect for toast and a cup of coffee!

 Let the kaya jam cool down, discard the pandan leaves and transfer the kaya to a blender.
 Blend until it reaches a silky smooth consistency and without lumps.
 Transfer the kaya to a jam bottle.
 You can keep it in the fridge for about a week.

-- My aunt told me that I can use 3, 4, or 5 eggs, so it's totally up to you.
+Use fresh coconut cream and coconut milk if possible.
+I used Kara brand coconut cream and coconut milk.
+If you like your kaya lighter color, use 50 g of sugar for the caramel.
+I used 75 g.
+My aunt told me that I can use 3, 4, or 5 eggs, so it's totally up to you.
 I like my kaya rich, so I used 5 eggs.
 I also like my kaya to have a thicker consistency instead of runny, as I don't like the "watery" part of the kaya making my toast "soggy."